Chiragpanchal020/Walmart-sales-analysis/README.md

 CREATE DATABASE IF NOT EXISTS walmartSales;

 -- Create table
-CREATE TABLE IF NOT EXISTS sales(
+CREATE TABLE IF NOT EXISTS salestable(
 	invoice_id VARCHAR(30) NOT NULL PRIMARY KEY,
     branch VARCHAR(5) NOT NULL,
     city VARCHAR(30) NOT NULL,